PrestigeCodeWorldwide/lua_scripts/bard/README.md

 Inside that file, add the following sections wherever and change to suit your lineups.
 Mine are semi optimized for 120 already:

+These default settings of mine were sourced from the Bard discord.
+Note that 'meleedot' lineup is currently recommended by bards for use in everything, even caster groups, but I believe it to be a bad idea.

 [MQ2Medley]
 Debug=0
 Delay=3